What Types of Fish Can You Fish for in Niue?

 Niuean name: Tolofine and Pelelafa

-Also internationally known as dorado or dolphinfish, mahimahi, is a popular species to target in Niue during the winter months (June to October).
-The colourful fish is enough to wow as you pull it to the surface, but is also one of the best fish to eat.
-With Niue’s fishing charter policy is that the catch stays with the boat, most fishing charters will allow you to take enough home for a meal.
+Also internationally known as dorado or dolphinfish, mahimahi is a popular species to target in Niue during the winter months (June to October).
+The colourful fish is enough to wow as you pull it to the surface but is also one of the best fish to eat.
+As Niue’s fishing charter policy is that the catch stays with the boat, most fishing charters will allow you to take enough home for a meal.
 Otherwise, some fishing charters work with local restaurants where you can try your catch prepared by professional chefs.

 Yellowfin Tuna